manuel-uberti/weekly-living-clojure-training-plan/README.md

-# weekly-living-clojure-training-plan
+# Weekly Living Clojure Training Plan

-Practice the 7-weeks training plan of Living Clojure
+These are my solutions to the excercises in wonderful book *Living Clojure* by [Carin Meier](https://github.com/gigasquid)